 Yes.
 You may have heard that there are variants of the COVID-19 virus that are circulating.
 According to the CDC, the current vaccines available in the U.S. help protect against these variants, including one that you may be hearing a lot about called Delta.
 The Delta variant was first found in the U.S. in March 2021 and has since been deemed a "variant of concern" because it spreads much more easily and quickly than other variants and may cause more severe disease.
 As of October 1, the Delta variant is causing 99% of the COVID-19 cases in the U.S. and cases and hospitalization rates are again rising, especially in areas with low vaccination rates.
 Health officials have claimed that this is now a "pandemic of the un-vaccinated" as those who are unvaccinated account for about 99% of deaths and 97% of hospitalizations due to COVID-19.
 As a precaution to help stop the spread of the Delta variant, state and local officials may choose to require masks to help protect those who are not fully vaccinated.

 Is the vaccine free?
 Will I have to show an ID?

-Yes.
+Yes, the vaccine is free and no, you will not be required to show identification.
 No one, whether they are privately insured, on Medicaid or Medicare, or uninsured will have to pay to get the COVID-19 vaccine.
 Everyone, regardless of documentation status, can receive a vaccine.
 In Colorado, a vaccine provider should not ask to see your ID.
 You may need to provide basic information like name and phone number before getting your vaccine for contact purposes.

 Can I take paid sick leave from my job to go get the vaccine?